-This information describes what skills your child is likely to develop between the ages of 2 and 3.
+This information describes the skills your child is likely to develop between the ages of 2 and 3 years.

 Movement and Physical Development

-- With help, can walk up and down stairs
+- Can walk up and down stairs with help.

 Social-Emotional and Self-Help Skills

-- Can hold a small cup in one hand
+- Can hold a small cup in 1 hand.

 Learning, Thinking, and Problem Solving Skills